andyvroberts/purple/azure.md

 ## 1. Dotnet
 See the main doc pages to make sure instructions are current.
-Add the microsoft package referneces to apt so the install work.
+Add the microsoft package references to apt so the install will work.

 https://docs.microsoft.com/en-us/dotnet/core/install/linux